ARM, LEG, & BACK INJURIES FROM AUTOMOBILE AND BICYCLE ACCIDENT SETTLE FOR $44,000

 E.K.’s total medical bills were $ 20,012.44.

-At the time of the bicycle accident, E.K.’s bicycle was only a few months old.
+At the time of the automobile and bicycle accident, E.K.’s bicycle was only a few months old.
 The total value of the bicycle was $2,787.16.
 E.K. was given $1,300 to settle his property damage claim.
 The property damage settlement was reached just over seven months after the date of the bicycle accident.